geoportti/DEM-masking-with-sea-polygons/README.md

                         # read the demdata as array and mask the sea areas to 0 with the geoms.
                         demarr, out_transform = mask(demdata,geoms, invert=True)
 ```
-After masking we can save the masked file.
+After masking we can save the file.
 Before saving we need to copy the metadata of the orginal dem file and construct a new filename.

 ```pythonscript
                         # copy the metadata of the orginal file